 Powertex Bister Granules for mixed media art

-The main thing I love about Bister granules is the intensity of the pigment.
+These pigments are intense so a little goes a long way.
 Just a tiny amount of these granules can produce a sea of colour on your canvas.
-When dry the texture is a tiny rough crackle.
+When dry the texture is rough and varied.

 Mixing granules into Powertex